Acetate: A thin, flexible sheet of transparent plastic used to make overlays.

 UV varnish: A liquid laminate that is bonded and cured with ultraviolet light.

-Wire-o binding: A method wire binding books along the binding edge that will allow the book to lay flat.
+Wire-o binding: A method of wire binding books along the binding edge that will allow the book to lay flat.